frederiksen/angular-electron-boilerplate/README.md

 ## Project gloals

 Use [Angular](https://angular.io/) for the Electron renderer process.
 Using a modern frontend framework helps you organize your codebase once your Electron app grows in complexity.
+Use the [Angular CLI](https://cli.angular.io/) to generate components, routes, services and pipes.

 Use [TypeScript](https://www.typescriptlang.org/) for getting type checking.